MSDimos/commander-rust/README.md

 fn main() {
      // Run it now!!!!!
      let app = run!();
-     // print app is same as you input `--help`. println!("app is {:#?}", app);
+     // printing app is same as you inputting `--help`. println!("app is {:#?}", app);
 }
 ```